 What is Creed or Religious Discrimination?

-Religious discrimination occurs when an employer treats an applicant or employee differently or unfavorably because he or she is of a certain religion or because of his or her religious beliefs.
+Religious discrimination occurs when an applicant or employee is treated differently or unfavorably because he or she is of a certain religion or because of his or her religious beliefs.

 The “discrimination” can include hiring, firing, promotions, job assignments, layoffs, training, fringe benefits, pay, and any other term or condition of employment, as well as offensive or derogatory comments, slurs, or comments relating to stereotypes and assumptions about the abilities, traits, or the performance of individuals that belong to certain religious or hold certain religious beliefs.